UtrechtUniversity/getOldTweets-Airflow/README.md

 ![DAG Twitter](img/dag.png)

-The worksflow contains steps (Operators in Airflow).
+The workflow contains steps (Operators in Airflow).
 The first step is the collection of tweets with getOldTweets3 `get_old_tweets_*`.
 The result of getOldTweets is not always complete.
-Therefor, we run this step 3 times (See DAG file to change the number of runs.)
+Therefore, we run this step 3 times (See DAG file to change the number of runs.)
 The next step, `merge_get_old_tweets` , is used to find the unique status identifiers of the 3 runs.
-In the `lookkup_tweets`, each status identifier is passed to Twitter status lookup API and results are stored in the folder `lookup/`.
-To validate the completeness of the lookup process, the `validate_get_old_tweets` compares the identifiers with the identifiers collected in the getOldTweets runs.
+In the `lookkup_tweets`, each status identifier is passed to Twitter status lookup API, and results are stored in the folder `lookup/`.
+In the last step, the completeness of the lookup process is evaluated.
+The `validate_get_old_tweets` task compares the identifiers with the identifiers collected in the getOldTweets runs and reports the completeness.

 ## Installation and preparation